Heatwave

 - Join or start an Emergency Community Group

-- Make sure that any vulnerable neighbours or relatives are safe and help them make arrangements for any repairs.
+- Make sure that any vulnerable neighbours or relatives are safe.

 How prepared is your business?